ACE Robyns Nominations

 -

-Please include a short video clip from the nominee stating why they are ‘blowing their own trumpet’ i.e., why they should be an ACE Robyn 2025, and how being awarded a mentor for one year will help propel and progress them.
+Please include a short video clip from the nominee stating why they are ‘blowing their own trumpet’, i.e., why they should be an ACE Robyn 2026, and how being awarded a mentor for one year will help propel and progress them.

 -

-Failure to provide a video as part of the entry will mean that nominees will automatically be disqualified.
+Failure to provide a video as part of the entry will result in nominees being automatically disqualified.

 Judging Criteria